A leading seminar series on hot topics and current issues affecting the health industry

 Information about upcoming seminars is sent electronically to members of our Coffee Talk e-mail list.

 Registration for Coffee Talk is by invitation only.
-To receive information about Coffee Talk and invitations for our Coffee Talk seminars, please contact us at email@example.com to be added to our Coffee Talk e-mail list.
+To receive information about Coffee Talk and invitations for our Coffee Talk seminars, please click here to be added to our Coffee Talk e-mail list.

-You can register for a Coffee Talk seminar through our e-mail invitation, by selecting the “Click Here to Register” link and following our on-line registration process.
-You will have the option of participating by webinar or audio conference.
+You can register for a Coffee Talk webinar through our e-mail invitation, by selecting the “Register Now” link and following our on-line registration process.

 Webinar registrants will receive a link by e-mail which will allow access to the webinar.
-You must register for the seminar in order to receive the link.
+You must register for the webinar in order to receive the link.